WELCOME TO THE HACKING THE RED CIRCLE PODCAST

 The HACKING THE RED CIRCLE Podcast illustrates organizing, producing, promoting, and creating world-class events.

-TEDx Organizers from around the globe share their stories and expertise around the creation of their events.
-Veterans and first-timers alike will benefit from expert accounts, advice, and inspirations.
+TEDx Organizers from around the globe share their stories and expertise around creating their events.
+Veterans and first-timers alike will benefit from expert accounts, advice, and inspiration.

 Enjoy the show.

 TEDxUCLouvain – Creating an Experience in spite of COVIDFinding ways to be creative and stay connected to your TEDx Community during these challenging times of sequestering and dealing with a global pandemic can test even the most creative Organizers.

 Lara Stein – Founder of TEDxOn the first day of TED2019 in Vancouver, Randy Bretz, TEDxLincoln, Emeritus, and I were honored to interview the founder of TEDx, Lara Stein.

 TEDxSydney – Remo Giuffre – OrganizerRemo Giuffre, the original licensee of TEDxSydney, has the envious position of curating one of the most widely respected TEDx events in the world.